cfryerdev/workshope-mfe-react/README.md

 pnpm start
 ```

 You should be able to look through the console and see all three are available.
-Click the following urls and make sure they display `"React Minimal MFE Template"`:
+If the apps dont open for you, Click the following urls and make sure they display `"React Minimal MFE Template"`:

 - [https://localhost:3000/](http://localhost:3000)
 - [https://localhost:3001/](http://localhost:3001)